mongodb/specifications/source/command-monitoring/command-monitoring.rst

 command.
 Implementators of the API are free to handle these events as they see fit, which may include code that futher interprets replies to specific commands based on the presence or absence of other fields in the reply beyond the ‘ok’ field.

+*3. Why are document sequences included as BSON arrays?*

+The OP_MSG wire protocol was introduced in MongoDB 3.6, with document sequences as an optimization for bulk writes.
+The same optimization will be introduced for "find" and "aggregate" replies in 3.8.
+We have chosen to represent these OP_MSGs as single command or reply documents for now, until a need for a more accurate (and perhaps better-performing) command monitoring API for document sequences has been demonstrated.

 --------
 Security